openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 Mosaic generation (Landsat & Sentinel 2)
 ----------------------------------------

 SEPAL provides a robust interface for generating Landsat and Sentinel 2 mosaics.
-Mosaic creation is the first step for the image classification and two date change detection processes covered in `Module 2`_ and `Module 3`_ respectively.
-These mosaics can be downloaded locally or to your Google Drive.
+Mosaic creation is the first step for the image classification and two-date change detection processes covered in `Module 2`_ and `Module 3`_ respectively.
+These mosaics can be downloaded locally or to your Google Drive account.

 In this tutorial, you will create a Landsat mosaic for the Mai Ndombe region of the Democratic Republic of the Congo, where REDD+ projects are currently underway.